project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

     <td> 1.
 To add headings to a book, click <b>New Child</b> node on the left navigation pane
       <br>2.
 On clicking child node, a heading is added to the Table of Contents pane.
 For details on child node,
 sibling node, refer Exploring TOC Structure
 <br>3.
 Click ADD RESOURCE to add content to the headings.
-For details on adding resources, refer <a href="features-documentation/adding_resources" target="_blank"Adding Resource</a>
+For details on adding resources, refer <a href="features-documentation/adding_resources" target="_blank">Adding Resource</a>
      </td>
       <td><img src="pages/features-documentation/images/book/adding_child.png"></td>
   </tr>